-Having attained the ability to sign business associate agreements with health providers under HIPAA, Amazon has added half a dozen new skills to Alexa which will not only forward Amazon’s venture into the $3.5 trillion health care sector, but also allow third-party health developers following specific guidelines to actually meet the rules and regulations put in place for safe transmission of sensitive health-related information.
+Having attained the ability to sign business associate agreements with health providers under HIPAA, Amazon has added half a dozen new skills to Alexa, which will not only forward Amazon’s venture into the $3.5 trillion health care sector but also allow third-party health developers to following specific guidelines to actually meet the rules and regulations put in place for safe transmission of sensitive health-related information.

 Rachel Jiang, a member of Amazon Alexa’s Health and Wellness Care team and former employee of Facebook and Microsoft, has commented on the latest Alexa skills saying,

 These new skills are designed to help customers manage a variety of healthcare needs at home simply using voice – whether it’s booking a medical appointment, accessing hospital post-discharge instructions, checking on the status of a prescription delivery, and more.

 Voice technology is bringing about a fantastic transformation in the availability of health care, especially to seniors, kids, and people with mobility issues.
 Among the latest skills added is ‘ERAS’ from Boston Children’s Hospital, which will allow Alexa using patients and caregivers to use the voice assistant to ask specific questions about concerning cases from the care team, besides allowing the doctors to remotely check in on a child’s recovery process after having been discharged from the hospital.
 This new skill comes in addition to the pre-existing KidsMD skill that provides information on general wellness.